hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 Research Notebooks
 ##################

-The following research notebooks can be used to better understand the Tail Set labeling technique.
+The following research notebook can be used to better understand the Fixed Horizon labeling technique.

 * `Fixed Horizon Example`_